Many freelancers in Georgia take advantage of the Small Business Status (SBS), which allows them to reduce their income tax to just 1% on turnover.

 Keep Your Tax Card Up To Date Or You Could Still End Up Paying 20%

-Once again, this tax could be applied retroactively if you begin new activities and do not update your Tax Card each month – or never even knew in the first place that listing those activities was mandatory from day one, in order to qualify for the 1%.
+Once again, this tax could be applied retroactively if you begin new activities and do not update your Tax Card each month – even if you never knew in the first place that listing those activities was mandatory.

-Because the Tax Card is in Georgian and does not translate properly, it’s a step many people miss.
+Because the Tax Card is in Georgian and does not translate properly, it’s a step that many people miss.
 Remembering to keep it up to date is also easy to forget.
-For ExpatHub Accounting clients, we fill out the Tax Card for you when we setup your account, and keep it up to date, on your approval, if we see from your monthly invoices that you are offering new services.
+For ExpatHub Accounting clients, we fill out the Tax Card for you when we set up your account, and we update it (with your approval) when we see from your monthly invoices that you are offering new services.

 The Common Myth of “I Won’t Be Audited Anyway”

-There are many myths and misconceptions making rounds on social media and various blogs about Georgian tax setup, but one of the nastiest one is the “I won’t be audited anyway” line of thinking.
+There are many myths and misconceptions making the rounds on social media and various blogs about Georgian tax, but one of the nastiest ones is the “I won’t be audited anyway” line of thinking.

-So these warnings are not just a pedantic interpretation of the law, but very much a reality – and one that, when ignored, can be very painful indeed, with back-tax penalties of 50% of the owed tax + 0.05% interest per day on top of it.
+These warnings are not just a pedantic interpretation of the law, but very much a reality – and one that, when ignored, can be very painful indeed, with back-tax penalties of 50% of the owed tax, plus 0.05% interest per day on top of it.

-When you apply those penalties to 3 years of back taxes where you should have been paying 20% rather than 1%, that can be a huge amount.
+When you apply those penalties to 3 years of back taxes where you should have been paying 20% rather than 1%, that can result in a huge amount.

 Can You Trust The RS Quiz For Employment?

-For example, ticking the option saying you “represent the brand” of the company you freelance for, can contribute to failing the test.
-Clearly freelancers, like a blogger being a brand ambassador for some social media posts, for example, are representing a brand.
-However, it would be highly unlikely that a blogger who has multiple income streams from lots of different brands they represent, would ever be classed as anything but an entrepreneur.
+For example, ticking the option saying you “represent the brand” of the company you freelance for can contribute to failing the test.
+Clearly, many freelancers, such as a blogger who is a “brand ambassador” for some social media posts, are representing a brand.
+However, it would be highly unlikely that a blogger- who has multiple income streams from lots of different brands they represent- would ever be classed as anything but an entrepreneur.

-There are other examples but from this alone, it is clear that this tool offers an approximation of some typical indicators that may show you are employed rather than self employed.
+There are other examples, but from this alone, it is clear that this tool offers an merely approximation of some typical indicators that may show you are employed rather than self employed.
 That is all it does.

-The other thing it shows is the sort of criteria, if you were audited, the RS is likely to use to judge your status.
+The other thing it shows is the sort of criteria which, if you were audited, the RS is likely to use to judge your status.
 So, yes, if you fail the quiz and you know you really are not self employed, you should be concerned.
-Audits of this nature are actively happening right now, and affecting foreigners who are here on the 1% tax rate.
+Audits of this nature are actively happening right now, and are affecting foreigners who are here using the 1% tax rate.

 Still Unsure?
 We’ll Help You for Free